websdk/rhumb/README.md

 #### fixed paths

-When you give `.interpolate(...)` a route without any declared variables or partial variable parts, then you will not see much changes:
+When you give `.interpolate(...)` a route without any declared variables or partial variable parts, then a valid path will be returned and you will typically not see any changes:

 ```javascript
 rhumb.interpolate("/stories", {})